chrisfield/react-form-composer/stories/introduction/ui-components/index.md

 ---
 #### RadioButton
 The `RadioButton` component is similar to Checkbox.
-The `useTargetCondition` tells `react-form-composer` to get the targetValue if and only if the button is checked.
+The `ignoreTargetValueUnless` tells `react-form-composer` to get the targetValue if and only if the button is checked.

 ```jsx
 import React from 'react';